-There are a total of five Primary Index Scales: Verbal Comprehension, Visual Spatial, Fluid Reasoning, Working Memory, and Processing Speed.
+There are a total of five Primary Index Scores that make up the Full Scale IQ score: Verbal Comprehension, Visual Spatial, Fluid Reasoning, Working Memory, and Processing Speed.
 The Verbal Comprehension Index reflects the ability to access and apply word knowledge.
 The core subtests include Similarities (how to words are similar) and Vocabulary.

 - The Visual Spatial Index reflects the ability to understand visual details and relationships in order to solve puzzles and construct geometric designs.
 The core subtests are Block Design (orienting blocks to match a picture) and Visual Puzzles (visual spatial integration).

 - The Fluid Reasoning Index reflects the ability to detect relationships among visual objects.
 The core subtests are Matrix Reasoning (reasoning with continuous and discrete visual patterns) and Figure Weights (quantitative reasoning).

 - The Working Memory Index reflects the ability to register, maintain, and manipulate visual and auditory information.
 The core subtests are Digit Span (repeating number sequences) and Picture Span (auditory and visual attention and working memory, respectively).

 - The Processing Speed Index reflects the speed at which a child can accurately make decisions.
 The core subtests are Coding (matching symbols to associated numbers) and Symbol Search (visual scanning and graphomotor speed of matching symbols).